outsidedav/swift/cloudnative/appmetrics.md

 ```
 {: codeblock}

 By default, `SwiftMetricsDash` starts its own Kitura server, and serves up the page under `http://<hostname>:<port>/swiftmetrics-dash`.
 Access the dashboard to see your new application metrics, including HTTP requests, and event loop latency.

-## Using Application Metrics in Starter Kits
+## Using Application Metrics in starter kits
 {: #appmetrics-starterkits}

-The server-side Swift applications that are created from Starter Kits include `SwiftMetrics`, `SwiftMetricsDash`, and `SwiftMetricsPrometheus`, so they're ready for use in Kubernetes environments that use Prometheus endpoints for gathering metrics.
+The server-side Swift applications that are created from starter kits include `SwiftMetrics`, `SwiftMetricsDash`, and `SwiftMetricsPrometheus`, so they're ready for use in Kubernetes environments that use Prometheus endpoints for gathering metrics.

 The `SwiftMetrics` code can be found in `/Sources/Application/Metrics.swift`:
 ```swift